-Sunningdale, Wentworth and Walton Heath are the only clubs in the whole of the British Isles other than the Berkshire Golf Club that can boast about having two heathland golf courses positioned in the British Top 100.
-It’s an amazing surprise that so few people know how charming the Berkshire experience really is.
+Sunningdale, Wentworth and Walton Heath are the only clubs in England other than the Berkshire Golf Club that can boast about having two heathland golf courses positioned in the English Top 100.
+It’s surprising that so few people know how charming the Berkshire experience really is.

 The Blue course is the Red’s more conventional and slightly shorter sister.
 A more standard four par 3s, three par 5s and eleven par 4s make up the configuration for this delightful par 71 course.
 In Bernard Darwin’s book, Golf Between Two Wars, he wrote: “The other, the Blue, which some people prefer, a little less ‘big’, but by no means a secondary course.
 The country is essentially undulating and interesting and full of natural beauty…The Berkshire courses have more of charm perhaps and less of austere grandeur than Walton Heath.”

 Herbert Fowler was the Berkshire’s architect and the Blue course opened for play in 1928.
 Fowler was actually very good at designing excellent twin golf courses.
 Not only did Fowler design both courses here at the Berkshire, but he also designed the highly-regarded, intertwined courses at Walton Heath, the Old and the New.

 Both the Berkshire courses have the same natural hazards, although the Blue plays over flatter ground than the Red.
 Cruelly, the Blue opens up with an exceptionally tough par 3, with the tee directly in front of the clubhouse window.
 The green sits on a distant plateau.
 Not the easiest hole on which to start a round of golf – play the Red course in the morning to prepare for it!